 Cranial radiotherapy is used for a variety of brain tumors, either in isolation or in combination with concurrent chemotherapy.
 Complications from irradiation...

 Complications of total hip arthroplasty are common and it is essential for the radiologist to be aware of them in the assessment of radiographs of total hip replacements.
 Complications are many and can occur at various time intervals following the initial surgery:

 aseptic loosening: considered ...

 Compressive atelectasis refers to a form of lung atelectasis due to compression by a space-occupying process.

-Some authors describe it as a subtype of compressive (relaxation) atelectasis where the reduction in lung volume is greater than its normal relaxed state 1.
-Whereas others describe it a...
+Some authors describe it as a subtype of passive (relaxation) atelectasis where the reduction in lung volume is greater than its normal relaxed state 1.
+Whereas others describe it as th...

 There are many conditions that can involve both skin and bone.

 Congenital anomalies of the male urethra include various anomalies due to complex development of urethra.
 These anomalies can be isolated or in association with other coexisting anomalies.
 They can be categorized as following: